Chainlit/chainlit/README.md

 - [Haystack](https://docs.chainlit.io/integrations/haystack)
 - [Langflow](https://docs.chainlit.io/integrations/langflow)

+## 🎨 Custom Frontend

+Chainlit allows you to create a custom frontend for your application, offering you the flexibility to design a unique user experience.
+By integrating your frontend with Chainlit's backend, you can harness the full power of Chainlit's features, including:

+- Abstractions for easier development
+- Monitoring and observability
+- Seamless integrations with various tools
+- Robust authentication mechanisms
+- Support for multi-user environments
+- Efficient data streaming capabilities

+To build and connect your own frontend, check out our [Custom Frontend Cookbook](https://github.com/Chainlit/cookbook/tree/main/custom-frontend).

 ### 📚 More Examples - Cookbook

 You can find various examples of Chainlit apps [here](https://github.com/Chainlit/cookbook) that leverage tools and services such as OpenAI, Anthropiс, LangChain, LlamaIndex, ChromaDB, Pinecone and more.